 Does this describe you?

-At Wandsworth physiotherapy and osteopathy our highly experienced temporomandibular joint (TMJ) physiotherapy team treat people just like you and help them get back to what they love doing without further jaw pain.
+At Wandsworth Physiotherapy and Osteopathy our highly experienced temporomandibular joint (TMJ) physiotherapy team across our clinics in Wandsworth Town, Putney, Clapham Junction, Battersea Nine Elms and Chelsea treat people just like you and help them get back to what they love doing without further jaw pain.

 Temporomandibular joint disorders (TMD) refers to a range of conditions affecting the TMJ itself, which connects your jawbone to your skull.
 This disorder can cause discomfort, pain and limitations in jaw movement.
 This can impact daily activities such as eating, speaking and even sleeping.